Floods Strand Dozens Of Tourists In Kenya's Maasai Mara

 "In some camps, tents have been swept away and the Mara bridge, linking the Mara Triangle and the Greater Mara, has been washed away," it said on X.

-So far, 179 people including 15 children have died in flood-related disasters across Kenya since March, according to government data.
+So far, 179 people have died in flood-related disasters across Kenya since March, according to government data.

-Some 90 people have been reported missing, raising fears that the toll could go higher, and more than 195,000 others displaced.

 In the worst single incident that killed nearly 50 villagers, a makeshift dam burst in the Rift Valley before dawn Monday, sending torrents of water and mud gushing down a hill and swallowing everything in its path.